-Most of the films are shown in the Canal City cinema which can be accessed by loop bus or a short walk from the nearest train station.
+Most of the films are shown at the Canal City cinema, which can be accessed by loop bus or a short walk from the nearest train station.

-By walk, it is a 20 minute short walk from Tenjin and Hakata Stations.
+On foot, it is a 20-minute walk from Tenjin and Hakata stations.

-By loop bus, it is going to be a short ride that departs every 5-10 minutes at the 100 yen loop bus stop from Hakata or Tenjin Station.
+By loop bus, it is a short ride that departs every 5-10 minutes at the 100 yen loop bus stop from Hakata or Tenjin station.

-The Focus on Asia Fukuoka International Film Festival's main objectives are to promote Asia and Asian cultural exchange through motion pictures and to introduce the best Asian films to the world, while fostering new talent.
+The Fukuoka International Film Festival's main objectives are to promote Asia and Asian cultural exchange through motion pictures and to introduce the best Asian films to the world while fostering new talent.

-The best film each year is awarded the Fukuoka Audience Award following a vote held by the festival's audiences.
-This award is presented to the director of the winning film.
+The best film each year is awarded the Fukuoka Audience Award after a vote held by the festival's audiences.

 Many films are only subtitled in Japanese, so check the festival's website before you visit to see which films are subtitled in your language.